The safety of our participants and staff will always remain our number one priority. The following procedures will be in place during youth programs:

 - Camp Wildcat is now structured into seven single week session formats.
 Participants can now enroll in one of the seven or all.

 - No field trips to sites outside of UNH will occur.
 Camp Wildcat plans on traveling to Mendums Pond in Barrington, NH as it is still part of UNH's campus.
 Travel to Mendums Pond will occur on Wednesday each week.

 - Distanced indoor facilities for arts & crafts and inclement weather sport activities.
 Close proximity to shaded outdoor space for programming.

 - The Hamel Recreation Center will now serve as "home base" for Camp Wildcat.
 This location offers the following advantages:

 - Proximity to the UNH Outdoor Pool for open swim

-- Proximity to Memorial Athletic Fields to enhance sports and adventure programming
+- Proximity to Scott Hall Lawn to enhance sports and adventure programming

-- Drop-off and pick-up will take place at the rear entrance of the Hamel Recreation Center.
+- Drop-off and pick-up will take place at the entrance of the Hamel Recreation Center.

 - Swim lessons are no longer offered during the day in single week formats.
 Group swim lessons are now available as an extended care option from 4:45pm-5:30pm at the end of each camp day.
 Parents/guardians must pick up their child(ren) no later than 5:45pm.
 Current maximum enrollment for extended care swim lessons is 30 campers per session.